Scunthorpe: Geography

 Scunthorpe lies on an escarpment of ridged land (the Lincoln Cliff) which slopes down towards the Trent.
 The surrounding environs are largely low-lying hills and plains.
 Although the town itself is heavily industrial it is surrounded by fertile farmland and wooded areas.
 In terms of general location it lies a mile east of the River Trent, 8 mi south of the Humber Estuary, 15 mi west of the Lincolnshire Wolds and 25 mi north of Lincoln.
 The town is situated at the terminus of the M181, 42 mi from Sheffield.

 Nearby towns and cities are Hull (18 miles northeast), Doncaster (20 miles west), Grimsby (22 miles east) and York (46 miles northwest).

 Scunthorpe is approximately 10 mi east of South Yorkshire and 8 mi south by south west to the East Riding of Yorkshire.

 Climate

 Like most of the United Kingdom, Scunthorpe has an oceanic climate (Köppen: Cfb).

 Average temperatures are around 20 C in the summer, and can be as low as -2 C in the winter.

+Suburban areas

+Notable suburban areas of Scunthorpe are Ashby, Crosby, Frodingham and Yaddlethorpe.
+The town of Bottesford forms part of the built-up area.